Skip to main content

 Workspace health score

 The workspace health score is the average of all per-file health scores across your scanned project.
-One very unhealthy file will pull the average down but won’t dominate the score unfairly — the average distributes the signal across every file Iris has analysed.
+One very unhealthy file will pull the average down but won’t dominate the score unfairly - the average distributes the signal across every file Iris Code has analysed.

 Language differences